shun-li-casia/robotics_sdk_tda4vm/docker/README.md

     Two tarballs (for deep-learning model artifacts, and a ROSBAG file) are downloaded and uncompressed under `$WORK_DIR/data`.
 If preferred, each tarball can be downloaded individually with `make model_download` and `make rosbag_download`, respectively.

 ### Set Up Docker Environment

+The TI Robotics SDK runs in a Docker container environment on J7 Processor SDK Linux provided with TI Edge AI base image.
+In the Robotics SDK Docker environment, ROS-Melodic and necessary libraries and tools are installed.

 1. Following [this link](https://docs.docker.com/get-started/#test-docker-installation),
 check that Docker and network work correctly on the J7 host Linux.